-I know I’m breaching man territory here with this confession.
-I mean US guys don’t normally come out and admit our hearts emotions.
-That makes us PUSSY’S, doesn’t it?
-But I’m diving in and here to tell all of you.
-I admit it.
-My wife is my best friend.
+I am probably breaching man territory here with this confession, and I am most likely going to get my ass kicked for it because let’s face it, us guys don’t normally come out and admit our hearts emotions.
+But I’m diving in headfirst, and I’m here to say — I admit it, my wife is my best friend.

 I met Jodi while surfing the Internet.
-Yeah I was looking girls.
-I’m not gonna lie.
-I wanted a relationship and well… at the time the pickings were slim, and I was tired of meeting women with screwed up personalities, so much baggage that not even an airline would accommodate them without charging the over-bag fee, and don’t even get me started about the BAR SCENE.
+Yeah, I was looking for girls.
+I’m not going to lie, I wanted a relationship and traditional dating (going to bars and clubs) just wasn’t my scene.
+I was tired of dating women with screwed up personalities and so much baggage, not even an airline would accommodate them without charging and over-bag fee (sorry ladies).

 Then I saw her picture.

 Jodi was a member of “Match.com” when I saw her photo, and what can I say?
 I was instantly in love.
 I know that sounds corny, but it’s true.

 All I remember was that I had to meet her, and since guys had to pay for information for potential matches.
 I had to wait until my payday to get her email.
 Totally not (stalkerish) at all.

 We started chatting on MSN.
 Remember when Microsoft had chat rooms?

 We talked back and forth for a month and a bit until I finally got up the courage to ask her for a date.